First-principles study the structural, magnetic, optical properties and doping effect in chromium arsenide: Results and Discussions

+In the fully optimized calculations, all lattice parameters and internal atomic positions were relaxed to find out the ground state of CrAs.
+By fitting the Birch-Murnaghan equation of state to the obtained total energies as a function of volume, the structural properties of the systems were determined.

-The calculated total energies for NM, FM, and AFM states of CrAs in MP-type structure are plotted in Fig.3 as a function of crystal Volume.
-As seen in this figure, the total energies calculations indicate that the AFM state is the most stable.
-This is consistent with observation that MP-type CrAs is an AFM state.
-It is noted that the AFM state of CrAs in MP-type structure is energetically more stable compared to the FM and NM state over a wide range of lattice volume.
-The equilibrium lattice volume is found to be.
-We noticed that the energy of FM state in MP-type is higher than that of AFM about $0.036$ eV which is smaller than the AFM NA-type.
-This may explain that the new metastable FM orthorhombic structure CrAs epilayers have been grown on GaAs(001) in a recent experiment\cite{Etgens-prl-2004}, and it agree with the results of Hashemifar's \cite{Hashemifar-prb-2010}.
+We first investigated the NM, FM, and AFM states of CrAs in the MP-type structure.
+As seen in Figure~\ref{fig:ev}(b), the MP-type CrAs in AFM state is energetically more stable compared to the FM and NM state over a wide range of lattice volumes.
+This is consistent with the experimental observation that MP-type CrAs is in AFM state\cite{Hashemifar-prb-2010}.
+The equilibrium lattice volume of AFM MP-type CrAs is found to be 31.28 \AA$^3$.

-For the four FM structure: RS, CC, ZB, and WZ, we choose ZB as a representive.
-The calculated total energies as a function of crystal volume for NM, FM, and AFM states of CrAs in ZB-type structure are plotted in Fig.4.
+Then the calculated total energies versus formula volume for CrAs in six crystal structures are displayed in Figure~\ref{fig:ev}(a).
+For the MP and NA structures only AFM phases are presented because the NM and FM phases are always higher in total energy (see Figure~\ref{fig:ev}(b)).
+For the other four structures: RS, CC ZB and WZ, we choose ZB as a representative.
+The calculated total energies as a function of crystal volume for NM, FM,and AFM states of CrAs in ZB-type structure are plotted in Figure~\ref{fig:ev}(c).
 As seen in this figure, the total calculation indicates that the FM state is most stable for this structure.
-This is consistent with the previous work that ZB-type CrAs is an FM state\cite{Akinaga-jap-2000,Xie-prl-2003}.
+This is consistent with the previous work that ZB-type CrAs is an FM state\cite{Xie-prl-2003,Akinaga-jap-2000} Thus, only the FM phases of ZB, CC, WZ, RS are presented in Figure~\ref{fig:ev}(a) because the NM and AFM phases are always higher in total energy.
+The results of structural properties and magnetic moments of six structures for CrAs together with theoretical and experimental results are summarized in Table~\ref{table:E}.